mgibbs189/custom-field-suite/readme.txt

 * CFS works well with Gravity Forms, and can save GF entries as post items
 * Includes client-side field validation

-**CFS is a fork of Advanced Custom Fields v2.** The goals of this plugin are stability, performance, and avoiding feature bloat.

 = Getting Started =
 [See the CFS overview page →](http://uproot.us/projects/cfs/)